Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** *
 **Duration:** Instantaneous

 Each trap has its own schema, which a character can learn after studying a trap for 1 hour, or from scratch with 8 hours.
 The cost to learn equals the cost of a consumable item of the trap's level.
-The component cost to make one of those traps equal the cost of a consumable item of the trap's level.
+The component cost to make one of those traps depends on the type of trap: start with the cost of a consumable item of the trap's level and halve it for a one-off trap and double it for a recurring trap.
+Hazards use the cost of a consumable item of the trap’s level.

 ## Stealth